wilsontelab/publications/svCapture-2022/README.md

 - installed the hg38 genome into the **genomes** folder
 - downloaded the SRR sequence files into the **sra** folder.

-Please adjust  commands as needed if you chose different installation/download options.
+Please adjust  commands and/or edit the job files as needed if you chose different installation/download options.

 The following commands will execute the 'DupSeq_mixed_clones' analysis.
 Minor modifications will similarly execute the 'DupSeq_APH_populations' and 'tagmentation' analyses.
+They are split this way because each of the analysis sets were originally sequenced together.

 ```sh
 cd for-reproduction/DupSeq